rcspam/audio2ascii/README.md

 # audio2ascii (Only Linux and Mac Osx)
   Natron2.0 python plugin to animate you parameters with waveform from an audio file(mp3, wav,aiff,...).

   It try to preview audio while viewer playing. it can be usefull until [the basic sound support](https://github.com/MrKepzie/Natron/issues/76#issuecomment-120059396) in future Natron versions (>2.0).

   An external app can be set and launch from the plugin to edit audio file (e.g. audacity..)

   The plugin use a bash script(audio2ascii.sh), sox to convert audio and ffplay(from ffpmeg) to play the preview.

-  OSX users will need to set windowed apps PATH (depend of your Mac version) to find sox, ffplay.

   [Here is a Demo/tuto](https://www.youtube.com/watch?v=koagSOPnsVw)

  ![frame](https://cloud.githubusercontent.com/assets/10021906/8639016/ce766e70-28cc-11e5-9c19-486f64b71992.png)